 straygecko Wrote:I am well aware of computer security issues having worked in the field for decades.
 My computer is locked and password protected when I leave it.
 There is still no excuse for not taking reports of automatic logout not working seriously.
 Its purpose is different than locking the computer.
 Security breaches usually are a combination of errors and I expect security vendors to take bug reports for security features seriously so their error is not the one that adds to the possibility of a security breach.

-Users browsing this forum: Google [Bot] and 89 guests
+Users browsing this forum: jbenk7 and 32 guests